ta05/VarsityTutors/Java/Mehta/2021 Exam FRQ/README.md

 Complete method `findBetterGuess`.

-Assume that `scoreGuess` works as specified, regardless of what you wrote inpart (a).
+Assume that `scoreGuess` works as specified, regardless of what you wrote in part (a).
 You must use `scoreGuess` appropriately to receive full credit.

 ~~~java
 /** Returns the better of two guesses, as determined by scoreGuess and the rules for a tie-breaker that are described in part(b)